Clinical trial recruitment for BALL CAR T-Cell therapy

 2. Anhui Provincial Hospital(Cells: Bioheng)

-3. Peking University Shenzhen (Cells: Bioheng)
+3. Peking University Hospital, Shenzhen (Cells: Bioheng)

 4. The 1st Affiliated Hospital of Soochow University(Unicar-Therapy)